 Ensure your class is scheduled in a podcast-ready lecture hall and sign the Podcasting Agreement.

 View the Classroom Details for Podcast-Ready Rooms to see which rooms are podcast-ready, as well as to learn about other room attributes such as environment (windows, darkenability, ventilation) and available equipment.

 Additionally, the full list of podcast-ready classrooms and lecture halls can alert you to which rooms will incur a delay before podcasting can begin, as some podcast-ready rooms need some equipment installed before they can be used.

-Use the yellow wireless microphone that is located inside the Media Station in order to be recorded.
-The wired microphone connected to the wall is not connected to the recording device.
+Use the wireless microphone that is located inside the Media Station in order to be recorded.
+This is often the same microphone that will project your voice on the classroom speakers.
+Note that the wired microphone connected to the wall is NOT connected to the podcast recording equipment.

-You don't need to do do anything special.
-Just put on your microphone and transmitter as usual.
+You don't need to do anything special.
+Just wear and turn on the microphone and transmitter as usual.
 Recording will start at the lecture's scheduled start time and stop at the scheduled end time.

 Many small classrooms do not have a voice amplification system.
 In those rooms, you should find an audio level meter, either on the microphone, media cabinet, or AV control panel, that will show how loud your voice is.

 Microphones typically have a narrow band that shows how loud your voice is.
 As you talk, it should stay within the middle half of the band.